What is a Wrongful Death Claim?

 Many people die as a result of the wrongful acts of others.
 Those acts can include negligently driving, elder neglect, or the failure of a product.
 California law allows a cause of action for “wrongful death” in those situations.
+What is a wrongful death claim?
 This article addresses pursuing a wrongful death claim.

 California allows the loved ones of a decedent to recover damages because of another’s wrongful act.